 C. Other emulsifiers.

-Ensure that the Binder has a minimum of 3 percent solids based on the weight of the asphalt binder content of the Binder. port addition of the polymer to the emulsified asphalt.
+Ensure that the Binder has a minimum of 3 percent solids based on the weight of the asphalt binder content of the Binder.
+Do not use port addition of the polymer to the emulsified asphalt.

-Ensure that the Binder has a minimum of 62 percent residue when tested according to AASHTO T 59 at 25 C for 24 hours in a forced draft oven.
+Ensure that the Binder has a minimum of 62 percent residue when tested according to AASHTO T 59 at 77 F (25 C) for 24 hours in a forced draft oven.
 Ensure that the residue conforms to the following requirements: